Eating Disorder: Symptoms, Types and Treatment 2023

 – Irritability or anxiety

 Eating disorders are one of the most serious mental health conditions affecting millions of people each year.
 They can have a devastating impact on physical and mental health and cause long-term damage if not properly addressed.
-These types of disorders are complex illnesses that manifest from a range of biological, psychological, and environmental factors.
 These disorders fall into three categories:

 • Anorexia Nervosa